About the Assisted Reproduction Unit (ARU)

-We can provide assistance and support to:
+We provide assistance and support for:

-- couples having difficulty getting pregnant
+- heterosexual couples having difficulty getting pregnant

-- women suffering from recurrent miscarriages
+- those suffering from recurrent miscarriage

 - monitored follicle tracking and timing of intercourse